 Structures measured in cores from Hole C0012A consist of bedding planes, minor faults, and fractures.
 The beds usually dip gently to the north; steep bedding dips occur only in lithologic Unit III (Fig. F28).
-Rotation of bedding to higher angles probably occurred by large block sliding on the north-inclined seafloor of Kashinosaki Knoll.
-The sliding apparently caused a time gap (angular unconformity) as deduced by nannofossil datums (see "Biostratigraphy").
-Small high-angle faults and fractures strike north-northwest-south-southeast, and the poles show girdle distribution trending east-northeast-west-southwest.
+Rotation of bedding to higher angles probably occurred by large block sliding on the north-inclined seafloor of the Kashinosaki Knoll.
+The sliding apparently resulted in a brief time gap (angular unconformity) as deduced by nannofossil datums (see "Biostratigraphy").
+Small high-angle faults and fractures strike north-northwest-south-southeast, and the poles show girdle distribution trending eastnortheast-west-southwest.
 Because most slickenlines on the fault surfaces exhibit dip-slip movements, the direction of intermediate principal stress apparently trends north-northwest-south-southeast, perpendicular to the trench.
-Deformation-fluid interactions were also deduced from calcite-filled veins precipitated along faults in the lower part of the sedimentary section.
+Deformation-fluid interactions are also evident from calcite-filled veins precipitated along faults in the lower part of the sedimentary section.